π Data Drift Detection

 reference = load_reference_data()

-result = detect_drift(reference, new_batch)
+return detect_drift(reference, new_batch)

 @step

-def alert_team(result):
+def alert_team(drift_result):

 @step